-Throughout the Year, the Board has at least one-third in number of its members comprising independent nonexecutive directors of the Company ("INEDs") under Rule 3.10A of the Listing Rules and at least one of the INEDs possessing appropriate professional qualifications or accounting or related financial management expertise under Rule 3.10 of the Listing Rules.
+Throughout the Year, the Board has at least one-third in number of its members comprising INEDs under Rule 3.10A of the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules") and at least one of the INEDs possessing appropriate professional qualifications or accounting or related financial management expertise under Rule 3.10 of the Listing Rules.

 The Board has received from each INED an annual confirmation of his/her independence and considers that all the INEDs are independent under the guidelines set out in Rule 3.13 of the Listing Rules.
-The biographical details of the Directors are set out on pages 15 to 18 of this Annual Report.

-During the Year, 6 Board meetings were held and the attendance of each Director at the Board meetings is set out as follows:
+During the Year, 7 Board meetings were held and the attendance of each Director at the Board meetings is set out as follows:

-Name of Directors Number of Board meetings attended/held

-Executive Directors

-Ms. Chong Sok Un (Deputy Chairman) 6/6

-Mr. Kong Muk Yin (ceased on 13 May 2021) 1/1

-Mr. Guo Meibao 6/6

-Mr. Zhou Haiying 6/6

-Non-Executive Directors

-Mr. Zhou Liye (Chairman) (resigned on 15 April 2021) 1/1

-Dato' Wong Peng Chong (ceased on 13 May 2021) 1/1

-Mr. Zheng Zhen 6/6

-Mr. Lai Hin Wing Henry Stephen 6/6

-0,0

-Independent Non-Executive Directors

-Mr. Zhang Jian 6/6

-Dr. Xia Xiaoning 6/6

-Dr. Wong Wing Kuen, Albert 6/6

-Ms. Yang Lai Sum, Lisa 6/6

-ivis.
-Tatiy Lai Sulli, Lisa 0/0
+Name of Directors Number of Board meetings attended/held Executive Directors Ms. Chong Sok Un (Deputy Chairman) Mr. Kong Muk Yin (appointed on 27 October 2022) Mr. Guo Meibao 7/7 1/1 7/7 Mr. Zhou Haiying Non-Executive Directors Mr. Zheng Zhen (resigned on 27 October 2022) Mr. Lai Hin Wing Henry Stephen Mr. Gao Zhaoyuan (appointed on 27 October 2022) 7/7 2/6 5/7 1/1 Independent Non-Executive Directors Mr. Zhang Jian Dr. Xia Xiaoning Dr. Wong Wing Kuen, Albert Ms. Yang Lai Sum, Lisa 7/7 6/7 7/7 7/7

 The schedule of Board meetings for a year is planned in the preceding year.
 At least 14 days notice of all Board meetings is given to all Directors and they can include matters for discussion in the agenda if the need arises.
 The company secretary of the Company (the "Company Secretary") assists the deputy chairman of the Board (the "Deputy Chairman") in preparing the agenda for meetings and ensures that all applicable rules and regulations are complied with.
-The agenda and the accompanying Board papers are sent to all Directors at least 3 days before the date of every Board meeting so that the Directors have the time to review the documents.
+The agenda and the accompanying Board papers are sent to all Directors at least 3 days before the intended date of every Board meeting so that the Directors have the time to review the documents.